 Let’s start our list of things to do in South Holland with the cities.
-Well-known cities such as Rotterdam and The Haye (Den Haag) are two of the most popular places for a city trip in the Netherlands.
-But there are a few more cities in the province that are great for a citytrip.
+Rotterdam and The Haye (Den Haag) are the best known and most frequented cities in the province.
+But there are a few more (smaller) cities in South Holland that make a great citytrip.

-If you just have a couple of hours, head to the Euromast observation tower that gives visitors a 360° view of Rotterdam.
-You can see the iconic bridge (Erasmusbrug), the Maas river, the city center and its parks and parts of the habor.
+If you just have a couple of hours in Rotterdam, head to the Euromast observation tower.
+At 184.6 meters high, you’ll get a 360° view of Rotterdam.
+You can see the iconic bridge (Erasmusbrug), the Maas river, the city center and its parks as well as parts of the famous harbor.

-If you have more time (a day or a weekend), make sure to explore the sights and unique activites.
-Read more about Rotterdam in our tips for a day in Rotterdam which includes an itinerary for a daytrip (or weekend).
+If you have more time (a full day or a weekend), make sure to explore the sights and unique activities.
+Check out our tips for a day in Rotterdam which includes an itinerary for a daytrip (or weekend).

 Den Haag (The Hague) is the capital city of South Holland and the country’s seat of government.
 Het Binnenhof (Inner Court) comprises a set of historic buildings, some dating back to the 13th century.
 Although this is where the Dutch government conducts its affairs, many spaces are open to the public.